aandreyev/ui-prototype-2/README.md

 ## Reference Code (Non-shipping)

+This repo includes git submodules under `reference/`:

+- `reference/ALP` → `AndreyevLawyers/ALP`
+- `reference/alp-business-logic` → `aandreyev/alp-business-logic`

-This repo includes a git submodule under `reference/ALP` pointing to `AndreyevLawyers/ALP`.
-It is for reference only (architecture, patterns) and is excluded from diffs via `.gitmodules` `ignore = dirty` so local changes there won't appear in status.
-Do not import code directly from the reference module into shipping `src/` — replicate patterns instead.
+They are for reference only (architecture, patterns) and are excluded from diffs via `.gitmodules` `ignore = dirty` so local changes there won't appear in status.
+Do not import code directly from these reference modules into shipping `src/` — replicate patterns instead.

 ### Submodule Protection Hook

-A pre-commit hook in `.githooks/pre-commit` blocks committing updates to the `reference/ALP` submodule pointer (unless you explicitly allow it):
+A pre-commit hook in `.githooks/pre-commit` blocks committing updates to any reference submodule pointer (unless you explicitly allow it):

 Allow intentional pointer update: